Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Annealed Risk, ESI, and Complexity

 \subsection{PAC-Bayesian Style Inequality}

-All our results are based on the following lemma: \begin{lemma} Let $\smtuple$ represent a learning problem and let $\fopt$ be a comparator.
+All our results are based on the following lemma due to \cite{zhang2006information}: \begin{lemma} Let $\smtuple$ represent a learning problem with $L_f$ the excess loss relative to an optimal $f^*$.
 Let $\dolest$ be a learning algorithm (defining a ``prior'' $\Prior$) for this learning problem that outputs distributions on $\cF$.
-For all $\eta > 0$, we have:
+For all $\eta > 0$, $n \in \naturals$, we have: